GriffinDavidson/CodePath-Assignment-1/README.md

 ## Notes

 Couldn't figure out how to get auto layout working properly with just the included videos, need a bit of help with that.
+UI and Gif built and designed around iPhone XR and 11 size

 ## Attributions